Infineon digs deep to buy Cypress in $10 billion deal

 FRANKFURT (Reuters) - Infineon has agreed to buy Cypress Semiconductors in a deal that values the U.S. maker of microchips used in cars and electronic devices at 9 billion euros ($10.1 billion) including debt, sending shares in the German company lower on concerns over the cost.

-The cash offer of $23.85 per share represents a 46% premium to Cypress’ share price over the last month, the German maker of power-management chips said on Monday.
+The cash offer of $23.85 per share represents a 46% premium to Cypress’ share price over the last month, the maker of power-management chips said on Monday.

 That equates to a multiple of 4.5 times sales at San Jose, California-based Cypress.
 “It’s a proud price, no doubt,” said Infineon CEO Reinhard Ploss.